istopwg/pwg-books/ippguide/quickref.md

 ---------------------

-The following table lists the common Job attributes that are supported by most IPP printers in the Create-Job and Print-Job operations.
+The following table lists the common Job attributes that are supported by most IPP Printers in the Create-Job and Print-Job operations.
 You can query the corresponding Printer attributes using the Get-Printer-Attributes operation, just remember to send a "document-format (mimeMediaType)" attribute to get the values for the file format you are using.